 Second Aircraft Project

-Similar to the microlight project completed in 2018, a second project is underway in association with the British Microlight Aircraft Association (BMAA), begun in 2019.
+Similar to the microlight project completed in 2018, a second project has been completed in association with the British Microlight Aircraft Association (BMAA), begun in 2019.
 This particular build has been a joint effort between Benenden and students of The John Wallis Church of England Academy.

-While ongoing Covid restrictions have caused many disruptions to progress on the current construction, the project is now in its final stages, and it is hoped that it will students will have a chance to fly in it soon before it is sold by the BMAA to raise funds for their New Horizons scheme.
+While ongoing Covid restrictions have caused many disruptions to progress on the current construction, the project is now finished, and it is hoped that it will students will have a chance to fly in it soon before it is sold by the BMAA to raise funds for their New Horizons scheme.

 At the beginning of September 2018 a group of Sixth Form students began building a Caterham Car, with help from members of staff.
 They built the Caterham Seven 270, a classic lightweight sports car with an open roof and a royal blue body.
 Every Thursday evening, two groups split off to do their part in constructing the car.